-This page is intended for players who are new to the game or class, have no intentions of raiding Mythic difficulty, or simply want a more straightforward way to play their specialisation without being overwhelmed by the numerous subtleties and active abilities that need to be taken into consideration for optimal play.
+This page is intended for players who are new to the game or class, have no intentions of raiding Mythic difficulty, or simply want a more straightforward way to play their specialization without being overwhelmed by the numerous subtleties and active abilities that need to be taken into consideration for optimal play.

-2. The Basics of Holy Paladins
+The Basics of Holy Paladins

-Holy Paladins do best at passively supporting tanks with their beacons and single target healing in general.
+Holy Paladins do best at passively supporting tanks with their beacons and single-target healing in general.
 In addition to this, Holy Paladins are peculiar for having many tools at their disposal that allow them to handle various encounter mechanics in ways that other healers cannot.

-3. Talent Choice for Holy Paladins
+Talent Choice for Holy Paladins

-4. Stat Choice for Holy Paladins
+Stat Choice for Holy Paladins

 - Critical Strike;

-5. Basic Playstyle for Holy Paladins
+Basic Playstyle for Holy Paladins

 - Always keep Beacon of Light on the target.

-- Use Holy Shock on them on cooldown.
+- Cast Holy Shock on cooldown.